seinjonetan/welcome_package/README.md

 1. Go to [GitHub](https://github.com) and create an account using your UBC email address.

-2. Once you have created an account, go to [GitHub Education](https://education.github.com) and request a student developer pack.
+2. (Optional, can be done later on) Once you have created an account, go to [GitHub Education](https://education.github.com) and request a student developer pack.
 This will give you access to a number of tools and resources that you can use to get started.

+**Update** You might not be able to get the student developer pack just yet as you don't have your student ID.
+But you can still create an account and start using GitHub.

 ## Once you have a github account, follow the series of videos below: